-Recently my girls and I had a bit of fun building a simple artbot out of a dc motor, bulldog clip, tea canister and textas - There are plenty of Instructables on this topic to take inspiration from.
+Recently we had a bit of fun building a simple artbot out of a dc motor, bulldog clip, tea canister and textas - There are plenty of Instructables on this topic to take inspiration from.

 We made several metres of rainbow coloured wrapping paper and started thinking about improvements we could make.